OpenSPP/documentation/docs/user_guide/Registering_individuals_and_groups.md

 ### Event Data

 Event data is a way to store information about a registrant that is not part of the registrant's profile.
-It allows to store information without the need to modify the registrant's profile, providing few benefits:
+It allows to store information without the need to modify the registrant's profile, providing few {term}`benefits`:

 - Store multiple version of the data
 - Manage separate data lifecycle, sharing agreements, etc.